 Waht wuold you say if I tlod you taht eevn if the ltteres are mexid up you can sitll uestradnd tihs.

 That’s how clever your brain is – it can see the patterns in the words and it can figure out what is actually meant.
 However, to read the sentence above takes more concentration.
 This is what the pedagogy of chaos is about.
 It is about disruption that forces activity.
 So, get ready to being disrupted.
 Get raedy to tihnk!

 The ACT Toolbox is your repository of “How-To” lessons.
 Here you can easily search for lessons on tools (e.g. Zoom) or topics (e.g. Curation).
 You can also browse by category (e.g. Google or Chaos), plus you can leave comments, suggestions, and new ideas.

 This is not simply a digital toolbox of lessons, it is a growing, active, space to continue your learning journey as new lessons are added, tools are rated, and conversation is shared.

 The course also includes a copy of the book “Active Blended Learning – 5 proven ways to bring engagement to 21st-century teaching” by Dr. Craig Blewett

 This book both supports the online course and also provides valuable additional content.
 You are going to want to keep your copy of this book because it will be an invaluable resource when you are teaching.

-The table below shows the pricing for individual modules.
-Modules can be registered for individually.
-Modules 2-6 can be completed in any order, although the suggested sequence is advised.
+The table below shows the pricing for individual courses.
+Courses can be registered for individually.
+Courses 2-6 can be completed in any order, although the suggested sequence is advised.
 Membership and a discounted single payment option for the micro-degree are available.